MCL Tear Treatment in Preston Woods, MO

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
-At Axes Physical Therapy in Preston Woods, MO, we provide customized rehab programs to prepare your knee for surgery by enhancing strength and flexibility.
-Post-surgery, our Preston Woods, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
-This comprehensive approach makes sure you can get back to your everyday activities as promptly and safely as possible.
+At Axes Physical Therapy in Preston Woods, MO, we offer personalized rehabilitation programs designed to prepare your knee for surgery by improving strength and flexibility.
+Post-surgery, our Preston Woods, MO physical therapists partner with you to maximize recovery, concentrating on knee stability and functional restoration.
+This comprehensive approach ensures you can return to your normal activities as quickly and safely as possible.

 Preston Woods, MO Physical Therapy for MCL Tears